 Pros:

-• This virtual recruiting tool does not require high-speed internet; it can be used on mobile data as well.
+- This tool does not require high-speed internet; it can be used on mobile data as well.

-• This tool allows you to filter options such as year of education, years of experience, location, work visa, current and past employers, and work location, which helps in making the search for candidates easier and faster.
+- This tool allows you to filter options such as year of education, years of experience, location, work visa, current and past employers, and work location, which helps make the search for candidates easier and faster.

 Cons: